-He will receive all funding, including the government grant, and other sources of income related to fire and rescue services.
-But it’s important to note both Staffordshire Police and Staffordshire Fire and Rescue Service remain separate organisations with separate budgets, staff and governance processes.
+He receives all funding, including the government grant, and other sources of income related to fire and rescue services.

 The former Fire and Rescue Authority ceased to exist from August 1, but if you want to look at any of the minutes from their public meetings or historical information, this can be found in the publication scheme.